 Bit Location Interrupt Flag Description 0 AEHF Indicates that an interrupt occurred because the active energy register, AENERGY, is more than half full.
-0 1 SAG Indicates that an interrupt was caused by a SAG on the line voltage.
-2 CYCEND Indicates the end of energy accumulation over an integer number of half line cycles as defined by the content of the LINECYC register-see the Line Cycle Energy Accumulation Mode section.
+1 SAG Indicates that an interrupt was caused by a sag on the line voltage.
+2 CYCEND Indicates the end of energy accumulation over an integral number of half line cycles, as defined by the content of the LINECYC register-see the Line Cycle Energy Accumulation Mode section.
 3 WSMP Indicates that new data is present in the waveform register.
-4 ZX This status bit is set to Logic 0 on the rising and falling edge of the the voltage waveform.
-See the Zero-Crossing Detection section.
+4 ZX This status bit is set to 1 on the rising and falling edge of the voltage waveform, see the Zero-Crossing Detection section.
 5 TEMP Indicates that a temperature conversion result is available in the temperature register.
-6 RESET Indicates the end of a reset (for both software or hardware reset).
-The corresponding enable bit has no function in the interrupt enable register, i.e., this status bit is set at the end of a reset, but it cannot be enabled to cause an interrupt.
+6 RESET Indicates the end of a reset for software and hardware resets.
+The corresponding enable bit has no function in the interrupt enable register, i.e., this status bit is set at the end of a reset, but cannot be enabled to cause an interrupt.
 7 AEOF Indicates that the active energy register has overflowed.
-8 PKV Indicates that waveform sample from Channel 2 has exceeded the VPKLVL value.
-9 PKI Indicates that waveform sample from Channel 1 has exceeded the IPKLVL value. Α VAEHF Indicates that an interrupt occurred because the active energy register, VAENERGY, is more than half full. В VAEOF Indicates that the apparent energy register has overflowed. С ZXTO Indicates that an interrupt was caused by a missing zero crossing on the line voltage for the specified number of line cycles-see the Zero-Crossing Timeout section.
-D PPOS Indicates that the power has gone from negative to positive.
-E PNEG Indicates that the power has gone from positive to negative.
-F RESERVED Reserved.
+8 PKV Indicates that the waveform sample from Channel 2 has exceeded the VPKLVL value.
+9 PKI Indicates that the waveform sample from Channel 1 has exceeded the IPKLVL value.
+10 VAEHF Indicates that an interrupt occurred because the apparent energy register, VAENERGY, is more than half full.
+11 VAEOF Indicates that the apparent energy register has overflowed.
+12 ZXTO Indicates that an interrupt was caused by a missing zero crossing on the line voltage for a specified number of line cycles-see the Zero-Crossing Timeout section.
+13 PPOS Indicates that the power has gone from negative to positive.
+14 PNEG Indicates that the power has gone from positive to negative.
+15 RESERVED Reserved.

-Figure 96.
+Figure 87.
 Interrupt Status/Interrupt Enable Register